Celebrate fresh berry season with a batch of raspberry almond flour muffins. They are vegan, oil-free, gluten-free, and simple to make in no time.

 Begin by stirring together the water, banana, maple syrup, almond extract, salt and psyllium husk until smooth.
 Let sit for 5 minutes (this gives the psyllium time to activate and thicken the batter).

-Add the almond flour, baking powder and baking soda to the bowl, stirring to combine, and then gently stir in the raspberries.
+Add the almond flour, gluten-free flour, baking powder and baking soda to the bowl, stirring to combine, and then gently stir in the raspberries.
 It is ok if some of the raspberries break, but try to keep them mostly whole.

 Oh, I almost forget to mention: taste the batter for sweetness after adding the almond flour & baking powder.
 I like subtle sweetness, but if you prefer more, add it (in the batter, or by sprinkling a bit of raw sugar on top of the muffins before baking).